 Successful intranets all have one thing in common: a great intranet design that really engages with staff.
 And so if you’re planning a company intranet, it pays to spend as much time on getting the design right as you would on determining the content.
 An eye-catching, easy-to-use design will have staff members wanting to use the intranet, which means that your intranet will hit the ground running, quickly becoming an indispensable office tool.
 In this post, we share our insights on what makes for a great intranet design.

 2. Simple Interface

 This aspect is closely related to the layout and is concerned with having a clean, uncluttered look for your intranet design.
 Make sure that your content is clearly spaced from each other: use lots of clean lines and plenty of white space.
-It may be tempting to cram as much information as you can onto the home page, but the truth is that it’s counterproductive.
-Too much content and too many features on the intranet leads to information overload and will simply see your users logging off.

 What’s more, a clean interface is essential when it comes to having a mobile intranet site.
 More and more staff are telecommuting and working flexibly which means that they will need to access the intranet from their smartphones or tablets while on the go.
 For mobile users, having lots of space and big sized buttons to click on is important.
 You may also want to consider introducing long scrolling content which is much easier to follow on a mobile than content presented horizontally.

 Don’t be afraid to use big, bold colors.
 Bright colors are not only eye-catching and engaging, but they can also be used to create themes and signal the importance of content.
 Many intranets, for instance, use red to highlight critical company information or the latest news.
 Green is often used by designers to encourage an action, or a click and blue is the standard color to indicate a link.
 So color can be used to enhance your design and at the same time to provide a visual cue in relation to the content.